GoGreen Financing background

 The CHEEF is administered by the California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA), a state agency housed in the State Treasurer’s Office.
-The CHEEF and a series of energy efficiency financing pilot programs were authorized by the California Public Utilities Commission (CPUC) and developed in partnership with the State’s energy companies:
+The CHEEF and a series of energy efficiency financing pilot programs were authorized by the California Public Utilities Commission (CPUC) and developed in collaboration with the investor-owned utilities:*

 - Pacific Gas and Electric Company (PG&E®)

 - San Diego Gas & Electric Company (SDG&E®)